Electricity, Phone and Internet

 We require that all clients arrange personal travel insurance to cover their medical, property, and other personal risks for the duration of their safaris.

-Other information’s the company provide during pre departure for safari in our office based in Arusha city Tanzania.
+Other information’s we can provide during your pre departure in our office Arusha Tanzania.